Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: Discussion

 We discussed novel monodromy defects in $\mathcal{N}=4$ SYM theory with mass deformations, $\varphi_s\ne 0$, that preserve the superconformal invariance of the monodromy defect.
 On an $AdS_3\times S^1$ boundary these are constant deformations while on a flat boundary they are spatially modulated mass deformations.
 For these solutions we derived an expression for $h_D$ expressed in terms of currents \eqref{stresstextn42}.
 We also derived expressions for the conserved currents $\langle{J_R^{\varphi}}\rangle$ $\vev{J_F}$ in terms of monodromy parameters; see \eqref{allcurrentsintrmssces}.
 In order to find an analogous expression for the current $\vev{J_B}$ associated with the symmetry broken by the mass deformation, we require an explicit solution.
-We have constructed some examples of these solutions numerically when $n=1$ and for various values of $g\mu_F$ and it appears that they exist for all values of $g\mu_F$ consistent with the bound \eqref{eq:FlavourFluxSourceBound}.
+We have constructed some examples of these solutions numerically when $n=1$ and for various values of $g\mu_F$ and it appears that they exist for all values of $g\mu_F$ consistent with the bound \eqref{eq:FlavourFluxSourceBound}; again it would be interesting to investigate this further for other values of $n$.